Join us for a timely and enlightening conversation covering the converging worlds of real estate, antisemitism, and education.

 We look forward to seeing you on March 9th!

-Dr. Alberto J. Román's remarkable journey from an immigrant background to becoming the Interim Chancellor of the Los Angeles Community College District (LACCD) is a powerful testament to the transformative potential of education.
+Dr. Alberto J. Román's remarkable journey from an immigrant background to becoming the Chancellor of the Los Angeles Community College District (LACCD) is a powerful testament to the transformative potential of education.
 For over two decades, he has been a dedicated advocate for educational equity, tirelessly working to create meaningful pathways to success for underserved communities.

 Dr. Román has experienced the academic landscape from multiple perspectives – beginning as a classified employee and faculty member, and progressing to become a college president and Vice Chancellor of Human Resources.
 At LACCD, one of the nation's largest and most diverse community college systems, his leadership as Vice Chancellor modernized hiring practices, championed diversity and inclusion through targeted professional development, and prioritized the holistic well-being of faculty and staff, ultimately enhancing the educational experience for over 200,000 students across nine colleges.